Ventspils International Radio Astronomy Centre: RT-32

 RT-32 is a 32 m parabolic radio telescope.
 It is made up of over 20,000 components, and the central cone weighs 80 tonnes.
 The fully steerable telescope observes at centimetre wavelengths.
 The combination of size and precision engineering makes the larger dish especially valuable to scientists.
 The structure was built by a naval factory in Ukraine, and the interiors are reminiscent of a ship.

 The telescope is mounted on a 25 m tower.
 It has an 11.45 m focal length, and a 2.5 m secondary mirror.

 In its first upgrade since being constructed, RT-32 was temporarily dismantled towards the end of 2014, and moved to a purpose-built shelter for restoration.
 The restoration includes re-welding the panels, replacing rusted parts, and repairing damage caused by the passage of time, water ingress and lightning strikes.
 The telescope will also be upgraded to enable it to be controlled remotely, and to be able to make more precise and sensitive observations.
 The telescope will be used in Very-long-baseline interferometry.
 The restoration cost around €16 million overall, with the restoration of the telescope panels costing around €1.5 million; the restoration was funded by the European Union and Latvian state and Ventspils district governments.
 The dish of the telescope was remounted in June 2015, with the restoration due to be completed in October 2015.

 RT-16

 The centre also has a 16 m parabolic radio telescope.

 LOFAR

-Since 2019, the VIRAC observatory in Irbene includes a LOFAR station.
+Since October 2019, the VIRAC observatory in Irbene includes a LOFAR station.